-The no-intervention point also requires some assessment.
-Although, it might be taken to be the origin (zero benefit and zero cost), this is rarely appropriate as the absence of intervention may still produce costs and health effects (negative) due to the untreated illness, monitoring and so on.
-This can be taken into account by shifting the axes so that "no intervention" is at the origin.
-(Figure 2-9).
-This simply involves netting out the no-intervention amounts from the benefits and costs of the selected health technologies.
+The no intervention point also requires some assessment.
+Although, by default, it may be taken to be the origin (zero benefit and zero cost), this is not necessarily the case as the absence of intervention may still produce costs due to the untreated illness, monitoring and so on.
+This can be taken into account (as well as any negative health effects of not intervening) by shifting the axes so that no intervention is at the origin (Figure 2-9).
+This simply involves taking out the no-intervention amounts from the benefits and costs of the selected health technologies.

-Figure 2-9 Shifting of the coordinate system to address a no-intervention point that accrues costs and has negative health effects.
+Figure 2-9 Shifting of the coordinate system to address a nointervention point that accrues costs and has negative health effects.
 The first segment of the theoretical efficiency frontier is then drawn from this new origin to the first intervention identified by the clockwise sweeping radius.